Once a repeat title contender, the Storm starts the 2019 WNBA season as an unlucky underdog

 “Well, that day has come sooner than expected,” Kloppenburg said.
 “Jordin has different gifts that we’ll take advantage of, namely on the defensive end and her ability to get to the rim.

 “When somebody goes down, it’s an opportunity for somebody else to step into a bigger role.
-We’ll find out a lot early on. … It’s going to take us a few weeks to kind of get our feet wet and see where we at.
+We’ll find out a lot early on. … It’s going to take us a few weeks to kind of get our feet wet and see where we’re at.
 I’m very optimistic that we can be an outstanding team still.”

 The double-whammy of losing Stewart and Bird is a devastating gut punch that forces the Storm to redefine its identity and discover new ways to win on the fly.